A support theorem for Hilbert schemes of planar curves, II: Introduction

 When $\rC$ is proper, reduced, and irreducible, there are natural substitutes \cite{DS, AIK, AK, AK2}.
 The space of line bundles is extended to the space $\overline{\Pic}(\rC)$ of rank one, torsion free sheaves.
 The space of divisors is replaced by a space $\Syst(\rC)$ of generalized divisors -- rank one, torsion free sheaves equipped with injective sections.
 There is an evident forgetful map $\Syst(\rC) \to \overline{\Pic}(\rC)$.

-When $\rC$ is proper of dimension 1, these spaces behave in many ways like their classical counterparts.
-Assuming that $\rC$ is locally planar, $\overline{\Pic}(\rC)$ is reduced and irreducible of dimension equal to the arithmetic genus of $\rC$, the space $\Syst(\rC)$ can be identified with the Hilbert scheme, and the above forgetful map is identified with the map sending a subscheme to the dual of its ideal sheaf
+When $\rC$ is proper of dimension 1 and locally planar, e.g. it lies on a smooth surface,these spaces behave in many ways like their classical counterparts, $\overline{\Pic}(\rC)$ is reduced and irreducible of dimension equal to the arithmetic genus of $\rC$, the space $\Syst(\rC)$ can be identified with the Hilbert scheme, and the above forgetful map is identified with the map sending a subscheme to the dual of its ideal sheaf

 Reducibility introduces additional subtleties.
-Consider the banana curve: two rational components, glued together at two points.
+Consider the curve consisting of two rational curves glued together at two points.
 The space of line bundles on this curve is $\ZZ \times \ZZ$ copies of $\mathbb{G}_m$, where the discrete data gives the degrees of the line bundle on each component.
 The ability to ``take the $(0,0)$ piece'' is lost in the compactification -- the torsion free sheaves coming from the nodes serve to glue together the various components of degree $(a, d-a)$.

 The problem can be bounded by an appropriate choice of stability condition \cite{Gie, Ses, Sim}.
 For locally planar curves, it is known that a generic choice leads to a fine moduli space, called a fine compactified Jacobian \cite{est1, MV, MRV1}, and moreover, that both its derived category \cite{MRV3} and the topological cohomology (see Theorem \ref{thm:jac}) of the space do not depend on the choice of stability condition.
 These naturally furnish invariants of the singular curve; we will be interested here in investigating the latter.